Canon EF 16-35mm f/4 L IS: First Thoughts

 Ocean View Trail

 Corner performance has been one of the main issues with the older Canon ultra-wide zoom lenses.
 The 17-40mm f/4 is known for soft corners at the largest apertures.
-It is always sharp in the center, but I most often shot mine stopped down, typically at f/16 for landscape photography.
+It is always sharp in the center, but I most often shot mine stopped down, often at f/16 for landscape photography when maximizing depth of field.
 At smaller apertures the corners improve a lot, but they are never as good as what we see on more recent lenses with short focal lengths.
-Canon’s f/2.8 16-35 L II starts out fairly well at f/2.8 — in fact, its performance at f/2.8 is arguably its chief virtue compared the older version — but performance stopped down isn’t any better than that of the less expensive 17-40.
+Canon’s f/2.8 16-35 L II starts out fairly well at f/2.8 — in fact, its performance at f/2.8 is arguably its chief virtue compared the previous f/2.8 version — but performance stopped down isn’t any better than that of the less expensive 17-40.
 The promise of the new 16-35 f/4 lens, and the assessment in many early articles about it, is that it offers significantly better corner performance.
 Many who used early copies reported that it provides good resolution all the way into the corners, even wide open at f/4 and at all focal lengths.
 So I wanted to try it out in real-world shooting of the sort I’m most likely to do with such a lens, and see how it stacks up against my 17-40 lens on my full frame camera.

 Before sharing the results of my brief “test,” I must point out that I did not conduct what might be regarded as comprehensive objective testing.
 Doing that would require me to point the camera/lens at an appropriate flat target and to then make a series of exposures at various focal lengths and apertures.
-Instead, I shot the lens in the way that I typically shoot such lenses.
-I used shorter focal lengths to include a large area in the composition and to create some “near-far” compositions in which subjects at very different distances from the lens require me to stop down to obtain a very large depth of field.
+Instead, I shot the lens as I typically shoot such lenses.
+I used shorter focal lengths to include a large area in the composition and to create some “near-far” compositions in which subjects at very different distances require me to stop down to obtain a very large depth of field.
 Almost all of the shots I made on this day were at f/16, with a few at f/8 thrown in just to see what would happen.
 On one hand, this is not a very good way to reveal the maximum resolution that a lens can provide.
 On the other hand, it is the way that most people use ultra-wide zooms!
 What did I see in the photographs?

 • The image quality, particularly in terms of resolution, is very good all the way into the corners.
-It seems to be especially good for an ultra-wide zoom, the type of lens that often reveals corner performance weaknesses.
-I shot it at focal lengths from 16mm to 35mm and at various points in between.
+It seems to be especially good for an ultra-wide zoom, a type of lens that often reveals corner performance weaknesses.
+I shot at focal lengths from 16mm to 35mm and at various points in between.
 The performance is good across this entire range.
 The consistency of the image into the corners from this lens is striking by comparison to my 17-40mm lens.

 • There was very, very little CA (chromatic aberration) of any type in the raw files.
 Many lenses, and especially ultra-wides, will show red-green CA near the edges of the frame that must be corrected in post-processing.
 I really couldn’t see any in the uncorrected files.
 Another related issue is so-called “purple blooming” on the boundaries between very bright and dark areas such as when a dark branch crosses bright sky.
 It is very well controlled in this lens.
 (Lens correction data for the lens is not yet available in Lightroom or Photoshop as I write this.)